hasindu2008/slow5lib/docs/slow5_api/slow5_idx_load.md

 `int slow5_idx_load(slow5_file_t *s5p)`

 ## DESCRIPTION
-`slow5_idx_load()` is used to load an index file into the memory from the disk.
-If the index is not found the index first is created and written to the disk.
+`slow5_idx_load()` loads an index file for a SLOW5 file pointed by *s5p* into the memory from the disk and associates the index with *s5p*.
+If the index file is not found, the index is first created and written to the disk.

 `slow5_idx_load()` should be called successfully before using `slow5_get()`.